theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/large.md

 ---
 templateKey: 'product-page'
-path: /products/large
+path: /veg-boxes
-title: Large Veg Box
+title: Our Large Veg Box
 image: /img/og-image.jpg
-heading: Buy Our Large Veg Box
+heading: Buy Our Large Vegbox
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,